ibrohimov-murodjon/scoot-project/README.md

-# A scoot-project which was made on using SCSS
+# A scoot-project which was made using HTML, SCSS and JavaScript
 ## Here is the link, go check out =>https://scoot-project-murad.netlify.app/
 ### Have a nice day :)